Biology Department

 In-Person

 Why do humans grow old, get sick, and die?
 This course applies principles of evolutionary biology to answer this question.
 Core concepts include human adaptation to past environments, population genetic consequences of early human dispersal, trade-offs between reproduction and lifespan, human-pathogen coevolution, and cancer as an evolutionary process.
 Case studies explore how evolutionary medicine can improve patient treatment and public health.
-Prerequisites: BIOL 204 and one of BIOL 201, or BIOL 251/252.
+Credit will be granted for only one of BIOL 480 and BIOL 382 (2022-2024).
+Prerequisites: BIOL 204 or 205 and one of BIOL 201, or BIOL 251, 252.
 Three credits and lab.

 Animal Behaviour